Male Rhinoplasty at a Glance

 - Anaesthetic risks

-- Adverse reaction to cartilage graft
+- Adverse reaction to a cartilage graft

 Dr Turner’s comprehensive pre-operative assessment is designed to identify any individual factors that may increase risk, and his post-operative monitoring is structured to detect and manage complications promptly.
+More detail is available on the risks and complications page.

 During your consultation, Dr Turner will:

-- Conduct a detailed assessment of your nasal structure — external and, where indicated, internal via nasal endoscopy or CT review
+- Conduct a detailed assessment of your nasal structure, external and, where indicated, internal via nasal endoscopy or CT review

 - Use 3D Vectra imaging where appropriate to support the planning discussion